-As of the Publication Data the following Members have a shareholding in Oikocredit of more than 5% of the total issued share capital:
+As of the publication data the following Members have a shareholding in Oikocredit of more than 5% of the total issued share capital:

-- Oikocredit Nederland Fonds (14.4%) - Oikocredit Westdeutscher Förderkreis e.V.
-(13.4%) - Oikocredit Förderkreis Baden-Württemberg (11.1%) - Oikocredit Nederland (8.4%) - Stichting Oikocredit International Share Foundation (6.1 %) - Oikocredit Deutsche Schweiz (5.
-4%)
+- Oikocredit Nederland Fonds (14.4%)

+- Oikocredit Westdeutscher F\u00f6rderkreis e.V.
+(12.6\u00d8)

+- Oikocredit Förderkreis Baden-Württemberg (10.8%)

+- Oikocredit Nederland (7.1%)

+- Stichting Oikocredit International Share Foundation (7.9%)

+- Oikocredit Förderkreis Bayern e.
+V (5.4%)

+- Oikocredit Deutsche Schweiz (5.
+0%)

-6.6 Legal structure
+6.6.
+Legal structure

 Oikocredit is a cooperative society with excluded liability ("coöperatie met uitsluiting van aansprakelijkheid") incorporated and operating under Dutch law.
-Oikocredit has its statutory office in Amersfoort, The Netherlands and its head office at Tesselschadelaan 4, 3818 WD Amersfoort, The Netherlands.
-Oikocredit is registered at the Gooi and Eemlanden Chamber of Commerce in Amersfoort, The Netherlands, under number 31020744.
+Oikocredit has its statutory office in Amersfoort, The Netherlands and its head office at Berkenweg 7 3818 LA in Amersfoort, The Netherlands.
+Oikocredit is registered at the Gooi- Eem and Flevoland Chamber of Commerce in Amersfoort, The Netherlands, under number 31020744.
 The Dutch Corporate Governance Code is not applicable to Oikocredit as its shares are not listed on a government-recognised stock exchange.

-For a formal description of the objectives of Oikocredit, we refer to article 2 of the Articles of Association.
-The Articles of Association may be modified by the AGM as stipulated in article 13 of the same; however the liability of the Members - as stipulated in article 11 of the Articles of Association - can at no time result in an increase in the liability of the Members.
-The Articles of Association were last modified on 18 November 2004.
+For a formal description of the objectives of Oikocredit, we refer to article 2 of the Articles of Incorporation.
+The Articles of Incorporation may be modified by the AGM as stipulated in article 13 of the same; however the liability of the Members - as stipulated in article 11 of the Articles of Incorporation - can at no time result in an increase in the liability of the Members.
 The members of the Board are elected and dismissed by the AGM.
-Members shall be liable only for the obligations imposed upon them by the Articles of Association and liability of the Members for debts of Oikocredit is expressly excluded.
+Members shall be liable only for the obligations imposed upon them by the Articles of Incorporation and liability of the Members for debts of Oikocredit is expressly excluded.

-6.7 Financial position
+6.7.
+Financial position

-The following financial information (i.e. the complete §6.7) is, unless stated otherwise, extracted from the audited annual accounts of Oikocredit 2006, 2005 and 2004.
+The following financial information (i.e. the complete §6.7) is, unless stated otherwise, extracted from the audited annual accounts of Oikocredit 2008, 2007 and 2006.
 The financial information must be read together with the presented annual accounts.

-The audited annual accounts for 2006, 2005 and 2004 including the relevant auditor's opinion, are incorporated by reference in this Prospectus.
+The audited annual accounts for 2008, 2007 and 2006 including the relevant auditor's opinion are incorporated by reference in this Prospectus.
 The financial statements comply with Generally Accepted Accounting Principles in the Netherlands.

-Balance Sheets as of December 31 for the years 2006, 2005 and 2004 (before appropriation of net income)
+Balance Sheets as of December 31 for the years 2008, 2007 and 2006 (before appropriation of net income1)